stueccles/analytics-elixir/README.md

 With this approach the options take precedence over configurations stored in the Segment agent.

+### Filtering null JSON attributes from request body

+You can avoid sending `null` JSON attributes to the configured Segment API endpoint by passing `drop_nil_fields: true` to the `Segment.Analytics.call/2` function.

 ## Running tests

 There are not many tests at the moment.
 But you can run a live test on your segment